Build multi-modal AI applications using our new open-source Vision AI SDK.

 Recap

-To recap what we've learned about Android video calling:
+To recap what we've learned in the Android video calling tutorial:

-• The call type ("default" in the above case) controls which features are enabled and how permissions are setup
+• The call type ("default" in the above case) controls which features are enabled and how permissions are set.

-• StateFlow objects in call.state and call.state.participants make it easy to build your own UI
+• StateFlow objects in call.state and call.state.participants make it easy to build your UI.

 We've used Stream's Video Calling API in this tutorial, which means calls run on a global edge network of video servers.
 Being closer to your users improves the latency and reliability of calls.
 The Compose SDK enables you to build in-app video calling, audio rooms, and live streaming in days.